 NEW & EXCITING!
 In the summer of 2013 we started a new program: Camp New Hope.
 This program was a three-day retreat with a select group of young leaders invited from school in northern Bosnia from different ethnic communities.
 We brought these young people and one teacher from each school together to explore issues of identity and relationships built on hope and a shared desire for peace.
 This program was designed and led with key partners in Bosnia-Herzegovina.
 It was VERY exciting!!!

-Building on the success of CNH in 2013, we are working to hold one or two (or three?)
-Camps New Hope in 2014!
+Building on the success of CNH in 2013, we are planning another Camp New Hope in 2014!

 Each Friendship Camp and Camp New Hope needs financial sponsorship.
 This support is absolutely crucial to our ministry!